TaTooKa/Erzahlspiel/docs/source/pages/worlds/swordandsorcery/world.rst

 *Tropical · Uncharted · Temples · Jungle · Valuables · Hordes  · Maharaja*

-Use the :hoverxref:`Vendhyan names <vendhya-names>` for naming characters and places from Vendhya.
+Use the :hoverxref:`Vendhi names <vendhya-names>` for naming characters and places from Vendhya.

 .. _homeland-stygia: